Carbon monoxide, the silent killer: How to stay safe

 - A yearly gas safety check has to be carried out on relevant gas appliances and flues

-- A record of each safety check must be kept for a maximum of two years
+- A record of each safety check must be kept for at least two years

 - A copy of the landlord gas safety record must be issued to every tenant within 28 days of the check being completed, or to any new tenant before they move into their new home.

 - We must make sure that gas appliances and fittings are safe before a home is re-let

 - We're also actively removing appliances that burn solid fuel, such as open fires, gas fires and log burners from homes when they are vacant between tenants.
 This reduces the risk of carbon monoxide poisoning, and also the risk of out of control fires, making our neighbourhoods safer.
 We will not give permission to reinstate a solid fuel burning appliance in your home - read more about why we do not permit the reopening of chimneys.